-In order to apply the criteria sets detailed above, a project impact areas were established for each project, as illustrated in the examples shown in Figure 18.
-The project impact area was determined based on potential benefits to the communities and the environment that the proposed infrastructure is expected to provide upstream and downstream of the project location.
-A wide range of information was considered to delineate the project impact area, including, but not limited to H&H modeling, design technical manuals, storm surge inundation scenarios, SLR and saltwater intrusion studies, environmental restoration and impact assessments, existing conditions reports, local engineering expertise and discussions with District's staff.
+In order to apply the criteria sets detailed above, project impact areas were established for each project, as illustrated in the examples shown in Figure 16 below.
+Figures 17-20 summarize the ranking point assignment distribution, overall assumptions and adopted weighting for each of the 4 categories of criteria.
+The project impact areas were determined based on potential benefits to the communities and the environment that the proposed infrastructure is expected to provide upstream and downstream of each project location.
+A wide range of information was considered to delineate the project impact areas, including, but not limited to H&H modeling, design technical manuals, storm surge inundation scenarios, SLR and saltwater intrusion studies, environmental restoration and impact assessments, existing conditions reports, local engineering expertise and discussions with District's staff.
 Assumptions include the projects' ability to protect water supply and water resources of the state, increase the resilience levels of agricultural, natural and urban areas to flood conditions as well as improvement of wildlife corridors, habitat connectivity, salinity reduction, and water quality.

-According to the Resilient Florida draft rule language for chapter 62S-8 Statewide Flooding and Sea Level Rise Resilience Plan, published on May 26, 2022, "Project impact area" means the discrete area the project encompasses as well as the delineated area that will be directly benefitted by a mitigation project (such as a watershed or hydrologic basin for flood mitigation projects, a service or sub-service area for a utility, a neighborhood, a natural area, or a shoreline).
+According to the Resilient Florida final rule language for Florida Rules Chapter 62S-8 Statewide Flooding and Sea Level Rise Resilience Plan, effective 8/22/2022, "Project impact area" means the discrete area the project encompasses as well as the delineated area that will be directly benefitted by a mitigation project (such as a watershed or hydrologic basin for flood mitigation projects, a service or sub-service area for a utility, a neighborhood, a natural area, or a shoreline).

-All infrastructure projects receive a certain number of points for each of the evaluated criteria according to the evaluation of each respective project impact areas.
-Projects with the highest combination of points become the highest priority projects.
-Table 5 lists all the infrastructure projects and presents the total points obtained for each criterion listed on the column headings, as well as the sum of the total points to all fours sets of criteria and including the District's O&M Structure Inspection Program Ratings.
-The legend below the table explains how points were determined for each criterion and criteria set, according to a predetermined range of conditions and subgroups of criteria that would serve as alternatives to criteria that do not apply to certain types of projects.
-Figure 19 illustrates some of these adopted criteria, and how values vary spatially.
-This ranking process will be updated continuously with the latest science and available data, as part of future plan updates.
+All infrastructure projects receive a certain number of points for each of the evaluated criteria according to the evaluation of each respective project impact areas and established weights.
+Projects with the highest combination of points, become the highest priority projects.
+Table 6 below lists all the infrastructure projects and presents the total points obtained for each criteria subset, and overall points.
+Figures 21-25 illustrate some of these adopted criteria, and how values vary spatially at each project impact area.